ajwadtahmid/Unofficial-Apex-Companion/README.md

 ### Key Features

-- **Know the Map** — See which map is active now and preview upcoming rotations.
+- **Know the Map**: See which map is active now and preview upcoming rotations.
 Get instant notifications before the map changes so you're never caught off-guard mid-game.

-- **Track Your Grind** — Look up any player's rank and legend statistics.
+- **Track Your Grind**: Look up any player's rank and legend statistics.
 Visualize your weekly RP gains with interactive graphs and compare head-to-head performance with other players across ranked seasons and splits.

-- **Ranked Breakdown** — A full deep-dive into your ranked performance: match history, RP chart, per-map and per-legend breakdown tables, time-of-day performance, and highlight cards for your best and worst maps.
+- **Ranked Breakdown**: A full deep-dive into your ranked performance: match history with per-match correction, an RP chart, per-map/per-legend tables with a combined Legend × Map matrix, pick-rate analysis, squad & session summaries, personal records and win streaks, performance trends, time-of-day breakdowns, and side-by-side comparison between any two splits.
 See the [Ranked Breakdown Guide](#ranked-breakdown-guide) for how tracking works.

-- **Favorite Players & Compare** — Add players to your favorites and track their RP progression in real-time.
+- **Favorite Players & Compare**: Add players to your favorites and track their RP progression in real-time.
 Compare your stats side-by-side with favorited players to monitor competition and benchmark your climb.

-- **Detailed Legend Stats** — Deep-dive into legend performance with advanced metrics including damage per kill, win rate, revive rate, and more custom stats.
+- **Detailed Legend Stats**: Deep-dive into legend performance with advanced metrics including damage per kill, win rate, revive rate, and more custom stats.
 Analyze what's working and optimize your legend pool.

-- **Server Status** — Check latency across regions at a glance.
+- **Server Status**: Check latency across regions at a glance.

-- **Fast & Simple** — Instant access to the competitive data you need.
+- **Fast & Simple**: Instant access to the competitive data you need.
 No waiting, no friction.

 > **Disclaimer:** Unofficial fan project.
 Not made by, affiliated with, or endorsed by Electronic Arts or Respawn Entertainment.
 Apex Legends is a trademark of Electronic Arts Inc.